 |Nutritional Guidelines (per serving)|

 If salads seem like light summer fare, think again.
 Heartier salads with roasted vegetables are perfect for cooler weather.
-And autumn's pumpkins and other squash are not just for pie.
+And autumn's pumpkins and other squash are not just for pie but work perfectly in savory applications as well.

 Choose darker greens for a cool weather salad.
-Spinach, kale and romaine are sturdy enough to stand up to the roasted squash and are loaded with nutrients.
-And the bitter flavors of the dark leafy greens stand up well to the natural sweetness of squash.
-Likewise, creamy tahini dressing, with its slightly bitter sesame flavor, will go well with a touch of maple syrup.
+Spinach, kale and romaine are sturdy enough to stand up to the roasted squash and they are loaded with nutrients.
+And the slightly bitter flavors of the dark leafy greens pair up really well with the natural sweetness of the squash.
+Likewise, a creamy tahini dressing, with its slightly bitter sesame flavor, will go well with a touch of maple syrup whisked into it.

-If you find regular pumpkins too cumbersome, don't be afraid to use some of their squash cousins.
-The sweetest is butternut squash, a popular favorite.
-But try roasting a calabaza squash which has a sweet butternut-like flavor and seeds that can be roasted like a pumpkin's.
+If you find regular pumpkins too cumbersome to handle, don't be afraid to use some of their squash cousins.
+The sweetest is butternut squash, and it's a popular favorite.
+But try roasting a calabaza squash which has a sweet butternut-like flavor and seeds that can be roasted like a pumpkin's as a snack.
 Acorn squash is a bit less sweet but has a distinct hazelnut flavor.
-And kabocha has a smooth, sweet flesh and a flavor resembling sweet potato.
+And kabocha squash has a smooth, sweet flesh and a flavor resembling sweet potato.
+Other tasty options you might find at the grocery store or farmer's market are carnival, delicata, autumn cup, gold nugget and dumpling squash.

 Whatever your favorite, these warm roasted salads should be a hit with the entire family.